-E-commerce businesses looking to build brand loyalty, however, need to focus less on sales, and more on their product quality.
+E-commerce business looking to build brand loyalty need to focus less on sales, and more on their product quality.
 Building superior products and effectively communicating their unique benefits across your marketing is the key to distinguishing yourself from lower-priced competitors, positioning yourself as a premium option and avoiding the fight on price.

 Customers are also more likely to accept higher price points if the brand they’re engaging with shares the same ethics and values as them.
 So, if you produce products locally or pride yourself on sustainability and a low carbon footprint, use brand transparency in your favor and feature it front-and-center in your marketing.

 Maintaining Customer Loyalty and Brand Loyalty: Why it Matters

 If you want to build an effective, coherent marketing strategy, you can’t pick and choose between customer and brand loyalty — you need to tackle both, because both are closely tied to each other.

 Build customer loyalty, and you’ll keep customers coming back to the same product time and time again, helping you tap into profitable repeat business revenue.